There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 Literature is essential to the experience of being human.

-In his book Sapiens,Yuval Noah Harari points out that story is the ultimate human competitive advantage.
-Our shared abstractions and fictions allow us to organize in large numbers.
 Language itself isn’t that special – lots of animals use it.
-But we won out over everything else, including other hominids, because we can share concepts like religion and sports teams and countries no matter what language we speak.
+But human beings won out over every other species, including other hominids that were larger and physically stronger, because we can organize en masse around concepts like religion and sports teams and countries no matter what language we speak.

-Stories really do connect us.
-Literature – imaginative or creative writing that has artistic value and speaks to our innermost selves – is nothing less than magic.
 Authors work hard for hours, days, weeks, months, years to conjure that magic and bring it to life.
 Their work wasn’t meant to gather dust on a library shelf.
 As Salman Rushdie put it, “A poet’s work is to name the unnamable, to point at frauds, take sides, start arguments, shape the world, and stop it from going to sleep.”

 3. We deserve better

-In a world that constantly competes for our attention, classic novels are losing.
+In a world that constantly competes for our attention, classic novels have lost.
+They’re written in a different language that can be hard to follow.
 The way they’re presented puts us to sleep.
-As a result, we are losing our ability to understand their language.
-This is a great loss.
-Les Mis is a fine musical, but the book… holy shit.
-Victor Hugo’s Preface:
+As a result, we are losing our ability to understand pieces of our own history, and with it, pieces of us.

 “SO long as there shall exist, by reason of law and custom, a social condemnation, which, in the face of civilization, artificially creates hells on earth, and complicates a destiny that is divine, with human fatality; so long as the three problems of the age—the degradation of man by poverty, the ruin of women by starvation, and the dwarfing of childhood by physical and spiritual night—are not solved; so long as, in certain regions, social asphyxia shall be possible; in other words, and from a yet more extended point of view, so long as ignorance and misery remain on earth, there will be a need for books such as this.”